 Until I finally heard an idea this summer that just might work! (more on that in a sec….)

-So with school starting soon and procedures on everyone’s mind, I thought I’d share a few procedures that have worked well for me – and a couple awesome ideas I’ve run across since I’ve stepped out of the classroom (like that pencil thing….)
+Here’s a few procedures that have worked well for me – and a couple awesome ideas I’ve run across since I’ve stepped out of the classroom (like that pencil thing….)

 10 Classroom Procedures that Will Make Things Run More Smoothly